rstock-co/cias/README.md

 # Development: Phase 1

 #### Currently Working On
-- Improve allocation table:
+- Add visuals for easier testing
-    - Add another column for wallets they contributied to with their counts in brackets (just one column for total, not cont/refunds)
+    - Enhance the chain flow table
     - Add another popup table that opens when you click on a member wallet, which displays all of their txns for the allocation table (to verify)